Eagle Meaning and Symbolism

 What Does it Mean When You See an Eagle

-Seeing a Flying Eagle
+A Flying Eagle

 Its flight signifies that it’s watching over you like a protective guardian and beckoning you to be humble and modest.